Home

 1998, the original Barney on his island.

 Barney Rubble, the rock pit equipment operator and friend of Fred Flintstone from the Flintstones TV comedy, sat in a small rowboat in the middle of the gravel pit when it was filling with water.
 He became rather famous.
 He patiently sat there with a fishing pole, like all good fishermen, while people with binoculars kept asking if he was real, as is commonly asked about fishermen.
 After the lake filled, he traveled a bit from time to time, to other lakes, and then returned to Buchanan Lake when he was offered his own private island.
-It is a modest island, 17 feet on each side, but with trees of course.
+It is a modest island, 17 feet on each side, but with trees and a lawn.
 The ducks and geese enjoy his island, and nest on it.
 The floating island floats around the lake on a cable tether anchored near the middle of the lake.

 How fishermen are made........